AdguardTeam/AdguardKnowledgeBase/pages/02.general/15.dns-filtering-android/docs.en.md

 ### How does DNS filtering work?

 Usually, your ISP provides a DNS server that does all the job of returning the IP addresses in response to web requests by your apps and browsers.
-In reality, you are free to use any DNS server for this purpose, and there are plenty of them to choose from (in fact, Adguard has its own DNS servers - you can read about Adguard DNS in [another article](https://kb.adguard.com/en/dns/overview)).
+In reality, you are free to use any DNS server for this purpose, and there are plenty of them to choose from (in fact, AdGuard has its own DNS servers - you can read about AdGuard DNS in [another article](https://kb.adguard.com/en/dns/overview)).
 Some of these DNS servers are designed to do more than just return IP addresses, for example ad blocking.

 The best part is, you don't even need to choose a special DNS server to block ads if you are using DNS filtering.
 How is it possible?
 Let's have a look at this diagram: